vhaghani26/python_focus_group/Session_04/session4.md

 To get your path to `python_focus_group/`, you can navigate to the directory and use `pwd`.
 Save your file and close it.
 Then, restart your terminal (close it and open a new one) so that the commands get executed when it restarts.

 **Note**: [Here](https://linuxhint.com/differences_between_bash_zsh/) is some extra reading on the differences between the configuration file types.

-## Exit Ticket: Update README.md and Git Push

-Using a similar style from last week, update your README.md in `python_focus_group/`.
-Once you have finished for the day, push all of your stuff to GitHub.

-Congratulations, you finished Session 4!